NaturalKnight/SLViT/README.md

 # SLViT
 Code for IJCAI 2023 paper 'SLViT: Scale-Wise Language-Guided Vision Transformer for Referring Image Segmentation'.

-## Dataset
+## Datasets
-Follow instructions in the ./refer directory to set up subdirectories and download annotations.
-This directory is a git clone (minus two data files that we do not need) from the [refer](https://github.com/lichengunc/refer) public API.
+Please refer to the instructions provided in the `./refer` directory to establish subdirectories and retrieve annotations.
+This directory contains a clone of the [refer](https://github.com/lichengunc/refer) public API, excluding two unnecessary data files.

 Download images from [COCO](https://cocodataset.org/#download).
 Please use the first downloading link 2014 Train images, and extract the downloaded `train_2014.zip` file to `./refer/data/images/mscoco/images`.